-The Pass'Portes du Soleil event sets the start of the summer season.
-Three days of mountain biking across the Portes du Soleil.
-The classic circuit is 80km long, it includes 7000m of downhill and 1000m of uphill.
-15 lifts give you access to 9 different resorts, with some great riding along the way.
+The Pass'Portes du Soleil event marks the beginning of the summer season.
+Three days of mountain biking across the Portes du Soleil, the classic circuit is 80km long, and includes 7,000m of downhill and 1,000m of uphill.
+Fifteen lifts give you access to eight different resorts, with some great riding along the way.

 To ensure that everyone makes the most of the day, the lifts operate extended opening hours, allowing ample time to complete even the 80km circuit at a reasonable pace.
-It seems the secret to completing the full circuit in good time is to get on that first lift, otherwise, you can get a little snarled up in the lift queues, as each gondola or chairlift can only take a maximum of 2 bikes at a time.
-With 8 refreshment points en route serving produce typical to the area – smoked hams, sausage, cheese, raclette, Swiss chocolate, etc – you are never too far from a pit stop should your legs begin to flag.
+It seems the secret to completing the full circuit in good time is to get on that first lift, otherwise you can get a little snarled up in the lift queues, as each gondola or chairlift can only take a maximum of two bikes at a time.
+There are refreshment points en route serving produce typical to the area – smoked hams, sausages, cheeses, raclette, Swiss chocolate, etc – you're never too far from a pit stop should your legs begin to flag.
 The other excellent thing about the Pass’Portes is that there are two fully equipped workshops on the circuit, offering mechanical assistance to anyone that needs a gear tweak or a squirt of oil.
 In addition, there are also roving mechanics on motorbikes to assist you throughout the circuit should you hit a problem.
 It goes without saying that you still should be equipped with the usual spare inner tubes and puncture repair kit of course, but at least you can rest easy that help is never too far away if you really get stuck.